 Then came the neighbor’s dog!
 I guess Delta needed to check on her chickens but the bread wasn’t her style.
 After a few nibbles, she went back home.

-As this interesting day played out I asked the kids if they wanted to color some pages of each bird we saw.
+As this interesting day played out I asked the kids if they wanted to learn about the wildlife we were seeing?
+They said sure!

 While creating, building and planning our bird feeders we decided that we should do one notebooking page per bird we had visit us.